jugglinmike/command-the-command-line/src/material/scripting/index.md

 # File Modes

 Every file on the file system has a set of permissions associated with it.
-This meta-data describes whether the file can be read, written, and exectued as a command.
+This meta-data describes whether the file can be read, written, and executed as a command.
 (This description simplifies the topic a bit; see :chapter:users-and-groups: for a more complete discussion.)